LANDLORD RIGHTS & FREQUENTLY ASKED QUESTIONS

 I am a landlord and the tenant left property in the premises when they moved.
 Can I throw their belongings out if they have moved?

-To protect yourself from any legal action, the landlord should file a formal eviction by completing a Complaint for Eviction and Damages.
+To protect yourself from any legal action, the landlord should file a formal eviction by completing the appropriate complaint for eviction.
 When the sheriff serves the final paperwork (Writ of Possession) on the property, the landlord is then authorized to remove anything left in the premises.

 I won a judgment for damages.
 How do I collect the money owed to me?